RERA Tenancy Law in Dubai : A Complete Guide

 Here are some general obligations landlords must follow according to Dubai tenancy laws.

-• The landlord remains accountable for offering the property to the tenant in a livable condition and letting the tenant fully utilise the rental property as stated in the contract.
+• Article 15: The landlord remains accountable for offering the property to the tenant in a livable condition and letting the tenant fully utilise the rental property as stated in the contract.

-• Unless otherwise decided by the tenant and the landlord, the landlord will remain liable for the property’s supervision works and for fixing any physical damage.
+• Article 16: Unless otherwise decided by the tenant and the landlord, the landlord will remain liable for the property’s supervision works and for fixing any physical damage for the full contract period.

 Vacating Notice To The Landlord

 The landlord may issue an eviction notice if the renters seriously damage or utilize the property for illegal purposes.
-In addition, according to Law No. (33) of 2008, the tenant is not obligated to serve any prior intimation to the landlord for vacating the property upon the contract expiry.
+In addition, according to Law No. (33) of 2008, the tenant is not obligated to serve any prior intimation.
+This is for vacating the property upon the contract expiry.

-Nevertheless, precedence is given to the tenancy provisions, which may demand a detailed notice period in the case of non-renewal of the rental agreement.
-Moreover, when vacating a rental property, the landlord must refund the tenant’s security deposit in full or the remaining balance after making the required deductions.
+Nevertheless, the landlord gives precedence to the tenancy provisions.
+This may demand a detailed notice period in the case of non-renewal of the rental agreement.
+Moreover, when vacating a rental property, the landlord must refund the tenant’s security deposit.
+They can do it in full or the remaining balance after making the required deductions.

 Tenancy Law in Dubai Regarding Evictions